emirmasood/HeatNet/notebooks/README.md

   Runs the PnP algorithm together with the RANSAC method to robustly estimate the 6D pose of the object based on known 2D-3D correspondences.

 - **`end_to_end/ph5_01_end_to_end.ipynb`**
-  Unifies all pipeline stages into a single cohesive workflow, and modules/ folder supplying all necessary scripts and utilities to execute the full system.
+  Unifies all pipeline stages into a single cohesive workflow, with the modules/ folder supplying all necessary scripts and utilities to execute the full system, and presents results obtained on the test dataset for all models.